abrith-jae/Simple-Chatbot/README.md

 For this example, you will be using the transformers library, which is an open-source natural language processing (NLP) toolkit with many useful features, and also let's install a torch library.

-  1. python3 -m pip install transformers==4.30.2 torch
+  1. python3 -m pip install transformers torch

 Wait a few minutes to install the packages.